 - BA, Physics & Music, Drew University, 1990

-Light-matter interactions, ferroelectricity, photovoltaics, condensed matter physics, electronic materials, Raman scattering spectroscopy, thin film science & technology
+Light-matter interactions, ferroelectricity, photovoltaics, condensed matter physics, electronic materials, Raman scattering spectroscopy, RF microwave response in dielectric films, thin film science & technology

 Areas of Study